yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/MultipleWan.rst

         option  proto   dhcp
 }}}

-during this tutorial I'l consider both your ISP use DHCP, but you can easily change it to static IP
+During this tutorial I'lL consider both your ISPs use DHCP, but you can easily change it to static IP.

-Now we need to install right package for multi wan to work:
+Now we need to install additional packages for multiple WAN to work:
 {{{
 ipkg install ip iptables-mod-conntrack iptables-mod-extra iptables-mod-imq iptables-mod-ipopt }}}